 Can I Keep Breastfeeding once my Baby Begins Teething?

 Of course!
-Teething can present some new challenges but breastmilk continues to be the best food for your baby.
+Teething can present some new challenges but human milk continues to be the best food for your baby.
 Sometimes when the teeth are moving under the gums and as they pop through the gums, your baby may be uncomfortable and unhappy.
 Nursing can come to the rescue and help sooth in those fussy times.
 The American Academy of Pediatrics (AAP) encourages breastfeeding for at least a year and as long as mother and baby choose to continue.
 The World Health Organization (WHO) recommends breastfeeding for at least two years.
 These organizations know that extended nursing provides many benefits for baby and mother and that, with the right approach and techniques, teething can be managed in a way that is mutually acceptable to both mother and baby.

 Here are some tips that others have found effective:

 - Offer a frozen wet washcloth or a wet washcloth wrapped around an ice cube.
-These may help numb the gums, allowing baby to latch and settle into the feeding before the gums become painful again.
+These may help numb gums, allowing your baby to latch and settle into the feeding before the gums become painful again.

 - Do some hand expression before latching to get the milk flowing.
-It may help baby settle into feeding more quickly.
+It may help your baby settle into feeding more quickly.

 - Try different positions (See Positioning FAQ).
 Changing pressure points can be more comfortable for your nipples.
 Remind your baby to open wide.
 Have baby’s head tilted back slightly.
 These ideas all help you be more aware of how your baby is latching, just like when your were first learning after birth.

 It may also help to remember that this is just a stage and like other phases a baby or child goes through, it doesn’t last long.
 It may repeat, however, as new teeth emerge.
 How comforting for you both to know that the soothing techniques you learn now will be helpful even as teeth further back begin to move.
-Although they are not likely to cause direct nipple pain, it is still uncomfortable.
+Although they are not likely to cause direct nipple pain, it can still be uncomfortable.
 Your loving arms, the soothing reassurance of your milk, and comforting nursing will help your little one cope during these “teething times.”